webclinic017/edgedb/docs/resources/guides/tutorials/nextjs_pages_router.rst

     res.status(200).json(posts);
   }

-This file initializes an Gel client, which manages a pool of connections to the database and provides an API for executing queries.
+This file initializes a Gel client, which manages a pool of connections to the database and provides an API for executing queries.
 We're using the ``.query()`` method to fetch all the posts in the database with a simple ``select`` statement.